Cubeir/Vanilla-RTX-Tuner/README.md

 Join [Vanilla RTX server on Discord](https://discord.gg/A4wv4wwYud) & ask away!

 ### PSA
 Bye Bye Tuner!
-Vanilla RTX App is here a fresh coat of paint and more capable than ever!
+Vanilla RTX App is here with a fresh coat of paint and more capable than ever!
 Be sure to get the new app from the Microsoft Store!